Understanding and Managing Your Child’s Anticipatory Anxiety

 How to Deal With Anticipatory Anxiety

-Understanding your child’s feelings will help you navigate the murky waters of anticipatory anxiety.
-Prioritize open, sympathetic communication, allowing them to express their fears—even if, or especially if, they’re scared of your reaction.
+Allow your child to express their fears—even if, or especially if, they’re scared of your reaction.
 For example, your child might be worried you’ll be angry because they feel unprepared for a test.
-It’s important to validate those feelings, but reassure them it’s okay to feel anxious.
+It’s important to validate those feelings and reassure them it’s okay to feel anxious.

-Still, even the best preparation can’t necessarily head off all of your child’s anticipatory anxiety.
+Even the best preparation can’t necessarily head off all of your child’s anticipatory anxiety.
 Remind your child that anxiety is normal, and everyone experiences it sometimes.
-Teach self-care, including mindfulness and relaxation techniques.
-Help your child meditate or walk them through progressive muscle relaxations.
-Creative activities, like drawing or music, can help relieve anxiety, too.
-And don’t forget the body!
-Regular exercise can be a natural stress reliever.

 Integrating these practices into a daily routine will help your child develop healthy coping mechanisms.